jacksheehy15/milestone-project-1/README.md

 A large amount of testing was done to ensure that all pages were linking correctly.
 Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.
 Known Bugs
-On some mobile devices the Hero Image pushes the size of screen out more than any of the other content on the page.
-A white gap can be seen to the right of the footer and navigation bar as a result.
-On Microsoft Edge and Internet Explorer Browsers, all links in Navbar are pushed upwards when hovering over them.

 Deployment
 GitHub Pages
 The project was deployed to GitHub Pages using the following steps...